 - All attempted credits are counted whether or not a student received financial aid.
 The following new provisions became effective July 1, 2011 and are applicable to all students receiving federal student aid:

 - Financial aid can be applied only once to repeat any course where the student received a passing grade of "A," "B," "C," "MP," "P" and "D".
 Students who failed (grade of "F" or “FS”) or withdrew from a course ("W") in any previous attempts are not restricted by this one repeat limitation.
 However, once the student does earn a passing grade, then financial aid will only pay once to repeat that course.

 The Office of Financial Aid will review academic progress after the Fall and Spring semesters, and Summer.
 Students deemed not to be making satisfactory academic progress will be placed on a financial aid warning status for the next term.
 Students may continue receiving financial aid while on financial aid warning status.
 No appeal is necessary.
 After the financial aid warning period, a student who fails to meet the Satisfactory Academic Progress Requirements for Students Receiving Financial Aid (as outlined above), will be ineligible for aid.
-Students may submit to the Financial Aid Academic Progress Appeals Committee a request to have his/her financial aid eligibility reinstated based on:
+Students may submit to the Office of Financial Aid a request to have his/her financial aid eligibility reinstated based on: